 Spread out the batter into a 9×9-inch baking pan that’s been lightly sprayed with oil.

-Bake for 30 minutes at 350° or until golden brown and toothpick test comes out clean.
+Bake for 30 minutes at 350° or until golden brown and a toothpick test comes out clean.
 Let it cool for 10-15 minutes before spreading the glaze on.

 Mix the confectioner’s sugar, lemon juice, and lemon zest together until smooth.
-If the glaze is too thick mix in a teaspoon more of lemon juice.
+If the glaze is too thick, mix in a teaspoon more of lemon juice.

-Once the brownie has cooled for 10-15 minutes spread the glaze over it.
+Once the brownie has cooled for 10-15 minutes, spread the glaze over it.

 And it’s really that easy to make this delicious lemon brownie.
 I hope you enjoy it!